antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# Oh, honey, the light travel distance to Mars is so far away it's unimaginable!
+# Well, little one, Mars is a bit far away, I'm afraid.
+I can only imagine how
-# It would take an eternity to get there.
-I can't even begin to imagine what it
+# hard it must be to be so far away from family and friends.
+It must be a lonely
-# would be like. *sigh*
+# journey.
 ```

 -----